 So I've taken it as a solemn duty to learn all that I can about brown bears, and to know how to keep myself as safe as possible on backcountry trips using bear deterrent strategies.

 Let me share a few tips on how to do that, including the use of a pepper spray specially formulated to deter brown bears in a bad mood.

 If you know you're in brown bear country, you should be carrying bear spray as a bear deterrent.

 Defensive spraying has been shown to be very effective at turning away a charging bear.

 How do you know you're in grizzly terrain?

 If you're planning to hike and backpack in these areas, you need bear deterrents which are non-toxic and most likely to work.

-That's bear spray, for most of us.
+That's bear spray as personal defense, for most of us.

 Be very careful not to put yourself into a situation where the bear cannot see or hear you.

 It's your job to remain "bear aware" at all times.